adhithin/virtualLibrary/README.md

   * Ketki: reload the page to get a new author rec each time!
   * Dayita: Gives you a new sequence each time and has factorials!

-## Possible Ideas to expand into (and who might be able to them)

-### Sending a newsletter

-this would entail the use of smtp in order to be able to send emails to those who enter their emails in. we could do this by merging it with a form from html.

-@adhithi can do it?

-### Choosing a random book

-we could use a checkbox form in html and python and render different templates based on the genres chosen.

-@adhithi can do it?

-### find a library near you

-### shop for your book on amazon

-### random book selection

 ### Color Schemes
 * #294e54
 * For More info about color scemes, visit [https://www.colorhexa.com/294e54](https://www.colorhexa.com/294e54)